DataONEorg/rdataone/cran-comments.md

 ## R CMD check results

-* There were no NOTEs, ERRORs, or WARNINGs except for those related to this being a new package submission after archive, and a false positive on a spelling check for a proper noun.
+* There were no NOTEs, ERRORs, or WARNINGs except for those related to this being a new package submission after archive, and a false positive on a spelling check for a proper noun (DataONE).